mingo/chatty-pie/README.md

 This started as a fork of [Google's own appengine-guestbook-python][2].
 So thank Google for the original code.

-Master is deployed here https://operating-attic-146121.appspot.com/
+Master is deployed at https://operating-attic-146121.appspot.com/

 ## Entities
 * `Account`: it owns a bunch of `chatrooms`.
 * `Chatroom`: contains a bunch of `posts` made by `users`.
 Has a name and is owned by an `Account`.
 * `Post`: added to a `chatroom` by a `user`.
 Has content and a timestamp.
 * `User`: the one making `posts` to `chatrooms`.
-For now, this is just an email.
 Can have access to >1 rooms.

 ## Endpoints
 * GET /accounts - lists all accounts